Free Consultation

 How often is CPI released?

-The US CPI is published monthly, typically on the second or third Tuesday of the month, covering price data from the prior month.
+The US CPI is published monthly, typically on the second or third Tuesday of the month at 8:30 AM Eastern Time, covering price data from the prior month.
+The exact release date is published in advance by the Bureau of Labor Statistics (BLS) in its annual schedule.

 Learn Trading Professionally